 Beach photo observations at sites PW_19 through PW_24 typically show smaller changes (less than 0.5 ft) due to the location of these sites farther from the entrance to Rich Passage with less exposure to wind-waves and vessel wakes.
-In 2020, at PW_21 (Figure A-74) and PW_24 (Figure A-75) the beach elevation remained steady through the summer interval of 2020.
+In 2021, at PW_21 (Figure A-74) and PW_24 (Figure A-75) the beach elevation increased from October 2020 to October 2021 and during the summer interval of 2021.
+These increases in elevation are likely the result of the waves of gravel being transported across these sites and the elevations will likely decrease again in 2022.

-The maps of laser scanning survey differences for Point White which overlap with photo sites PW_7 to PW_11 show 0.25 to 0.5 ft of erosion across portions of the upper beach with a few localized areas of up to 1 ft of erosion (Figures 18 and 19).
-Elevation changes are negligible on the mid to lower beach.
-The annual change is similar to the extent measured in 2018 to 2019.
+The maps of laser scanning survey differences for Point White which overlap with photo sites PW_7 to PW_11 show 0.25 to 0.5 ft of erosion across most of the survey area.
+The annual survey difference map (Figure 18) shows waves of sediment moving obliquely relative to the shoreline, whereas the summer survey difference map (Figure 19) shows primarily accretion on the upper beach and erosion on the midbeach, a typical seasonal pattern.
+Elevation changes are negligible on the mid- to lower beach.
+The annual change is similar to the extent measured in previous years.